dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdExportBinary.md

 compress
 {: .paramName}
 A Boolean value that specifies whether (`true`) or not (`false`) to compress the exported files.
-Files are compressed using the `parquet` compression standard.
+Files are compressed using the *Snappy* compression standard.
 {: .paramDefnFirst}

 format
 {: .paramName}
-The format in which to write the CSV files.
+The format in which to write the exported file(s).
 The only format supported at this time is `parquet`.
 {: .paramDefnFirst}
 </div>